Call for Abstracts

 PLEASE NOTE THIS SPECIFIC E-MAIL ADDRESS – DIFFERENT TO THE GENERAL CONFERENCE E-MAIL ADDRESS.

-- Posted abstracts will not be accepted for submission
+- Abstracts received by post as hard copy will not be accepted for submission

 - Your abstract must not exceed 300 words including references but excluding the title, authors and affiliations